Justo Nguema

-Justo Nguema Nchama Ntutum (born 3 December 1987), known as Papu, is an Equatorial Guinean former footballer who played as a midfielder for the Equatorial Guinea national team.
+Justo Nguema Nchama Ntutum (born 3 December 1987), also known as Papu, is an Equatorial Guinean football manager and former player who played as a midfielder for the Equatorial Guinea national team.

 Club career

 Nguema plays for Sony de Elá Nguema in the Equatoguinean Premier League.

 Personal life

 Nguema is a brother of late football manager and player Théodore Zué Nguema, who represented Gabon internationally.